 How do you ensure you only source sustainably grown wood?

-TR: We only use FSC wood as it not only guarantees great quality timber but carries a certain environmental security.
+TR: We only use sustainably sourced wood as it not only guarantees great quality timber but carries a certain environmental security.
 We always know that standards are being withheld and woodlands replenished.

 What about the transportation of materials to your workshop?
 Is it best to use locally grown wood or buy from further afield?